-Add shallots, carrots, and garlic, stirring till shallots get a little soft, about 2 minutes.
+- Add shallots, carrots, and garlic, stirring till shallots get a little soft, about 2 minutes.
 Pour in the pear juice and vinegar and turn up the heat till it begins to simmer.
 Reduce, about 3-4 minutes.
-Add broth, herbs, 1 teaspoon kosher salt, and return the meat to the pot.
-You want the liquid to come up on your meat at least 1/2-3/4 of the way up.
+Add broth and herbs, then taste test the broth to see if you want to add more salt and pepper.
+Return the meat to the pot.
+You want the liquid to come up on your meat at least ½-3/4 of the way up.
 If it doesn't, add more broth.

-Remove the meat from the dutch oven and place on a cutting board.
+- Remove the meat from the dutch oven and place on a cutting board.
 With two forks, shred the meat here and there so it's falling apart.
 Taste and adjust the seasoning in the sauce.
 Meanwhile, if you want a thicker sauce, you can reduce the leftover liquid in the dutch oven by simmering.
 Serve warm with mashed cauliflower or potatoes.

 - If you want a really thick sauce, use a little bit of cornstarch or flour sprinkled into the liquids before you bring to a simmer.
 You'll need to whisk it to get it smooth.

 - If you can't find pear juice, apple juice would also work.

 - For a store-bought broth I like Butcher's Bone Broth, Trader Joe's Hearty Vegetable Broth (if you can tolerate onion) or make your own.

 This post was originally published November 2, 2020 and has been updated to include new recipe tips and photos of ingredients.